 On 13 November 2018 the Court of Appeal handed down a judgment ( EWCA Civ 2527) in which it held that the Court of Appeal did have jurisdiction to hear and determine the appeal in so far as it raised a point of law.
 The Proposed Class Representative's application to the Court of Appeal for permission to appeal was adjourned to a 2-day rolled up hearing, with the appeal to follow if permission was granted.
 The Court of Appeal hearing took place on 5-6 February 2019, and judgment was reserved.

 On 16 April 2019 the Court of Appeal handed down its judgment ( EWCA Civ 674).
-The Court of Appeal allowed the appeal and remitted the CPO Application to the Tribunal for re-hearing.
+The Court of Appeal allowed the appeal and ordered that the CPO Application be remitted to the Tribunal for re-hearing.
+On 24 July 2019 the Supreme Court granted Mastercard's application for permission to appeal the order of the Court of Appeal.
+The appeal was heard by the Supreme Court in May 2020.
+On 11 December 2020 the Supreme Court handed down its judgment dismissing Mastercard’s appeal ( UKSC 51).